DhyanMPatel/Js-Vnnovate/Mysql/intro.md

      [Keys Diagram that helps to understand](https://media.geeksforgeeks.org/wp-content/uploads/20230314093236/keys-in-dbms.jpg)

-## Contrains
+## Constrains

-- Contrains are used to specify rulls for data in table.
+- Constrains are used to specify rulls for data in table.
   1. NOT NULL
   2. UNIQUE
   3. PRIMARY KEY